adoptai/AdoptXchange/README.md

 ### Security Note

-The `dev.env` file is included in `.gitignore` to prevent sensitive information from being committed to version control.
+The `.env` file is included in `.gitignore` to prevent sensitive information from being committed to version control.
 Always use environment variables for sensitive data like API keys and secrets.